 The breakfast concluded with a presentation given by Tempe’s customer engagement engineer, Zandalee Blignault, who demonstrated an implementation of secure connectivity with mutual authentication using Amazon Web Services.
 According to Hijbeek, this is a subject that is increasingly receiving interest from South African developers, and one which Microchip and Tempe are dedicated to supporting.

-Read more...From the editor's desk: 42 Technews Publishing
+Read more...From the editor’s desk: Do we have the power?
+Technews Publishing